 Meditation seems to be all the rage in recent years.
-With the various lockdowns 🔒 inspiring some of us to add a bit of mindfulness here and there into our daily routines, it’s gotten pretty popular.
+Especially ith the various corona virus lockdowns 🔒 inspiring some of us to add a bit of mindfulness here and there into our daily routines, it’s gotten pretty popular.
 Meditation isn’t exclusive to full-time yogis, just about anyone can do it and it doesn’t have to take hours.
 Meditation can be done nearly anywhere, from having a quiet moment with your morning coffee ☕️ to a guided meditation to puts you to sleep 💤, as long as you aren’t in a situation that requires concentration such as driving or working. 🙅

 Whilst meditation can be seen as a bit of a trend, it’s actually been around for thousands of years.
 So, whether it’s trendy or not, there are many benefits and reasons you can meditate.